8x8Cloud/docker-elastic/elasticsearch/README.md

  * elasticsearch-slave (*node.master=false, node.data=true*)
  * kibana

-Note that again we're using links. `Kibana` and `elasticsearch-slave` will both link back to the `elasticsearch-master` node, which in turn is also the only node that will map ports `9200` and `9300` externally.
+Note that both `kibana` and `elasticsearch-slave` expect to connect to a node called `elasticsearch-master`, which will be the sole container mapping 9200 externally.
 Likewise, the Kibana host will also map `5601` externally.
 You'll also notice that the `elasticsearch-slave` node will use ZenDisco unicast, specifying the `elasticsearch-master` node as the master.

 The networking is a little funky because the default ElasticSearch mechanism is to plop yourself in the middle of something like an AWS AutoScaling Group, or in an environment where you can use multicast to discover nodes.
 In this case we're running multiple nodes on the same host, and obviously not all of them can bind the default ports of `9200` and `9300`.
-There are probably different ways of doing it, but preliminary googling suggested links were the way to do this.
-More to come...

 When you want to scale new nodes, make sure to scale `elasticsearch-slave`.
 Here's a handy shell script: